Cisco-Nokia/learngit/readme.txt

-Git IS a versiont control system.
+Git IS a version control system.
 Add something new
 Git is free software.
 Today is 20150330